-Revenues from pay-for-click services accounted for approximately 82% and 75%, respectively, of the total search and Web directory revenues for the three months ended March 31, 2015 and 2014.
-The growth in revenues from pay-for-click services was principally attributable to an increase in the number of paid clicks and a higher average cost-per-click, as paid clicks increased by approximately 51%, and average cost-per-click increased by approximately 15%, for the three months ended March 31, 2015, compared to the corresponding period in 2014.
+Revenues from pay-for-click services accounted for approximately 81% and 82%, respectively, of the total search and search-related revenues for the three months ended March 31, 2016 and 2015.
+The growth in revenues from pay-for-click services was principally attributable to an increase in the number of paid clicks.
+Paid clicks increased by approximately 43%, driven by growth in mobile search traffic, for the three months ended March 31, 2016, compared to the corresponding period of 2015.